Today is an excellent day to discover the potential health benefits of rosemary tea.

 While more research is needed to confirm these findings, it’s worth giving rosemary tea a try if you’re looking for a natural way to freshen your breath.

-Rosemary tea may be particularly beneficial for brain health.
+Rosemary tea may improve brain function.

-14. Rosemary Tea May Aid With Pain Relief
+14. Pain Relief

 Studies have shown that rosemary tea may be effective in reducing pain levels.